 This "drawing down" has been reflected in the MTEF and Estimates of National Expenditure (ENE) submissions and has been communicated in the Tribunal's APP annually since November 2010.

-Calculations indicate that if the Tribunal is granted permission to retain expected accumulated cash surpluses of R13.45m (previously R13.64m) over the MTEF period there will be sufficient funding to fully cover estimated expenditure to the outer year (2022/2023).
-Permission was granted in October 2019 to retain surpluses in the amount of R5m to fund the budgeted shortfall in 2019/2020.
+Calculations indicate that if the Tribunal is granted permission to retain expected accumulated cash surpluses of R13.64m over the MTEF period there will be sufficient funding to fully cover estimated expenditure to the outer year (2022/2023).

+Permission was granted in October 2019 to retain accumulated cash surpluses (approximately R5m) to fund the budgeted shortfall in 2019/2020.
 The Tribunal is now required to obtain National Treasury approval for retention on an annual basis.

-The table on the next page reflects the estimation for the receipt of annual filing fees from the Commission and the use of accumulated surpluses to cover the expected shortfall of income over expenditure.
+The table below reflects the estimation for the receipt of annual filing fees from the Commission and the use of accumulated surpluses to cover the expected shortfall of income over expenditure.

-The table reflects the pre COVID-19 budget increments of 4.19 %, 4.78% and 4.92% in the respective years of the MTEF budget.
-It must be noted that these increments primarily related to an anticipated increase in the volume of cases associated with the amendments.
+While the table reflects increments of 4.19 %, 4.78% and 4.92% in the respective years of the MTEF budget it must be noted that these increments primarily related to an anticipated increase in the quantity and/or volume of cases associated with the amendments.
 We are of the view that this increased case load will result in a need for increased capacity (and therefore increased personnel costs) and operational costs related to the adjudicative process.